Report from the WORLD

 and structural adjustment plans increase sanitary emergencies

-and decrease access to drugs and primary health care, so they
+and decrease access to drugs and primary health care, so

-of pharmaceutical companies.
+the patents of pharmaceutical companies.

 We, as Parliamentarians and Legislators, will support the

-international campaigns launched by social movements and civil
+international campaigns launched by social movements and

-human right.
+fundamental human right.

 7. We shall fight in our respective Parliaments and legislative

-bodies for land reforms and for land to be given to the tillers
+bodies for land reforms and for land to be given to the

-in whichever country this task remains incomplete.
+tillers in whichever country this task remains incomplete.

 8. External debt under the regime of the IMF and the World